-Every week there will be a very short weekly quiz on the texts and lectures, which you must pass.
+Every week there will be a very short quiz on the texts and lectures, which you must pass.

 The idea is that the quiz should be very easy, so long as you have both read the text and watched the video(s) for the week.
 There will be no more than five, multiple-choice questions each time.